eQosys/QINP/docs/expressions.md

 ### Conversions

-Conversions are used to convert between different types.
+Conversions are used to convert data between different types.

-They may occure in two forms:
+They may occur in two forms:
 #### Implicit
 > Implicit conversions are performed automatically when required.
 > Not all types can be implicitly converted to each other.